LeSasse/gradiator/README.md

-# gradify
+# gradiator
 Command line tool turn covariance matrices in tsv or csv files into gradients.

-gradify is heavily based on the fantastic brainspace toolbox, so make sure to check out its [documentation](https://brainspace.readthedocs.io/en/latest/index.html) and the [related paper](https://www.nature.com/articles/s42003-020-0794-7).
+gradiator is heavily based on the fantastic brainspace toolbox, so make sure to check out its [documentation](https://brainspace.readthedocs.io/en/latest/index.html) and the [related paper](https://www.nature.com/articles/s42003-020-0794-7).

-The idea of gradify is to provide a quick and easy-to-use command line interface for the computation of gradients using some symmetric covariance matrix in a csv or tsv file. gradify assumes that the first row of this matrix contains the column names, and like-wise it assumes that the first column represents the index of the matrix.
+The idea of gradiator is to provide a quick and easy-to-use command line interface for the computation of gradients using some symmetric covariance matrix in a csv or tsv file. gradiator assumes that the first row of this matrix contains the column names, and like-wise it assumes that the first column represents the index of the matrix.

-The output gradients will be mapped to a NIfTI image in the same space as the volumetric atlas you provide to gradify.
+The output gradients will be mapped to a NIfTI image in the same space as the volumetric atlas you provide to gradiator.

 # Set up